logo.svg

 St. Patrick's Day is not a federal holiday in the United States.
 It is observed as a legal holiday only in Savannah, Georgia, and Suffolk County, Massachusetts.
 Be it a holiday or not, the day is observed with parades, carnivals, and other events in many American towns and areas that showcase Irish music, dance, food, and drink.

-Deep rooted Traditions of St. Patrick's Day in USA
+Deep Rooted Traditions Of St. Patrick's Day In Usa

 Aside from Ireland, America appears to be the most enthusiastic about St. Patrick's Day.
 If we're being completely honest, it was America, not the Irish, who brought St. Patrick's Day as we know it to the rest of the world.
 They have a ton of traditions for marking this day, some of which are indigenous to Ireland and others that are not even found there.
 Here's a simple infographic on traditions of St. Patrick's day in the US.